ablanco1950/Radar_Marine-Yolov11/README.md

 The models obtained with each epoch are stored in the address:
 Radar_Marine-Yolov11\runs\train\exp\weights

-The best results are achieved in the first epoch, there being no relationship between the mAP and the results real.
+The best results are achieved in few epochs, there being no relationship between the mAP and the results real.

 References: